Alfresco/docs-alfresco/content-services/latest/admin/import.md

 ## Configuring the File System Transfer Receiver

-The File System Transfer Receiver (FSTR) transfers folders and content from an Alfresco Content Services core repository (the DM) to configured targets using the Transfer Service, for example, a remote file system.
+The File System Transfer Receiver (FSTR) transfers folders and content from an Content Services core repository (the DM) to configured targets using the Transfer Service, for example, a remote file system.

 The Transfer Service is accessible as a bean named `TransferService`, and it can be defined, along with other related beans,